rjkviegas/skills-workshops/week-8/diagramming_the_rails_architecture/COACH_INSTRUCTIONS.md

 * Do "thumbs" on the [learning objectives](README.md#learning-objectives).

-* Work with the students to [List all the parts of the Rails architecture (5 mins)](README.md#list-all-the-parts-of-the-rails-architecture-5-mins) on a whiteboard.
+* Work with the students to [list all the parts of the Rails architecture (5 mins)](README.md#list-all-the-parts-of-the-rails-architecture-5-mins) on a whiteboard.

 * Get the students to [explain what each part of the Rails architecture does](README.md#explain-what-each-part-of-the-rails-architecture-does-10-mins).